Psychological Elder Abuse

 Escalation of Abuse Possible

-Additionally, psychological abuse can escalate into other forms of abuse such as physical abuse and financial exploitation.
+Additionally, this abuse can escalate into other forms of abuse such as physical abuse and financial exploitation.

 Your Involvement Can Change Everything.